Where and What to Eat and Drink in Belfast Like a Local in 2023: 22 Places to Try

 The Muddlers Club Restaurant

-Awarded best restaurant in Ulster during the very last Irish Restaurant Awards, The Muddlers Club is truly an experience you can’t miss if you’re in Belfast.
+Honored as the best restaurant in Ulster at the most recent Irish Restaurant Awards, The Muddlers Club is a must-visit in Belfast.

 Address: 1 Warehouse Lane